Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Conclusions

 \section{Conclusions}

-We have performed numerical simulations of dense suspension of RBCs under oscillatory shear for a wide rage of shear frequencies $f_{in}$, and quantified the viscoelastic character of the bulk suspension by its complex viscosity; this is defined in terms of the amplitude of the particle stress tensor and the phase difference between the output particle stress and the sinusoidal applied shear~(see eqn.~\ref{eq:eta_def2}).
+We have performed numerical simulations of dense suspension of RBCs under SAOS for a wide rage of shear frequencies $f_{in}$, and quantified the viscoelastic character of the bulk suspension by its complex viscosity; this is defined in terms of the amplitude of the particle stress and the phase difference between the output particle stress and the sinusoidal applied shear~(see Eq.~\ref{eq:eta_def2}).
 The flow is assumed to be inertialess, with the fluids inside and outside the RBCs modeled as Newtonian.
-With the notation adopted, small capillary number $Ca_0$ corresponds to SAOS flow, with the amplitude of the oscillations increasing with $Ca_0$ for the same membrane elasticity.
 The role of the viscosity ratio $\lambda$, the volume fraction of the RBCs $\phi$, and the $Ca_0$ on the complex viscosity have been evaluated and discussed.